 Later in 1949, both the brothers had a breakdown in their relationship.
 Adolf created Adidas and Rudolf built PUMA that became the biggest business rival for Adidas at that time.
 Adidas was named after the first two initials of Adolf’s first name and the first three letters of his second [AD-DAS].
-The logo for Adidas was selected on the basis of their special feature in their shoe which was the three stripes used as a shoe design on the company’s shoes and for better comfort.
+The logo for Adidas was selected on the basis of the special feature in their shoe.
+The three stripes were used as a shoe design on the company’s shoes and for better comfort.

 What makes them different was actually their logo!
 Smart move Adolf! 😉